 Early Childhood Education

 Early Childhood Education spans ages birth through age nine and grade levels pre-kindergarten through grade four.
-At Bryn Athyn College we’ll give you the theoretical background and practical preparation to be a successful teacher in a public, private, or New Church school.
-You’ll observe in a variety of school settings including the Bryn Athyn Church School, located just down the road.
+At Bryn Athyn College, we’ll give you the theoretical background and practical preparation to be a successful teacher in a public, private, or New Church school.
+You’ll observe in a variety of school settings, including the Bryn Athyn Church School, located just down the road.
 The Bryn Athyn College education program meets state certification requirements and offers additional tools for teaching in a New Church classroom.
-Upon successful completion of the Pennsylvania Educator Certification Test (PECT), graduates are eligible for Pennsylvania certification in early childhood education, Pre-K to fourth grade.
+Upon successful completion of the Pennsylvania Educator Certification Test (PECT), graduates are eligible for Pennsylvania certification in early childhood education, Pre-K through fourth grade.

 - Over 300 hours of experience in early childhood classrooms